Clara-Richter/ANLY521--Group-Project/README.md

 This will create a new Conda environment called '...' with all the required packages.

-Next, activate the Conda environment using the following command
+Next, go to project folder and activate the Conda environment using the following command
 ```
+$ cd ANLY521--Group-Project
 $ conda activate ...
 ```